-A vintage bus is a fantastic way to ferry the wedding party and the wedding guests from A to B. I’ve photographed weddings where the guests travel by a classic Routemaster bus specifically kitted out for weddings.
+This is a fantastic way to ferry the wedding party and the wedding guests from A to B. I’ve photographed weddings where the guests travel by a classic Routemaster bus specifically kitted out for weddings.
 The Routemasters tend to be better for longer journeys than other vintage buses!
 They can also be great for London weddings where you want to do a city tour at the same time.

 At this elegant Moor Park Mansion wedding, Jennie & Edward arranged for a vintage bus to take their guests from the church to the reception venue, cracking open the champagne on the way.

 I do love a country wedding, but as yet haven’t had one with a tractor as a mode of transport.
-This would be so much fun for a country weddings!
+This would be so much fun for country weddings!
 Imagine you and all your guests hopping onto the back of a trailer full of hay bales and flowers.
 If you and your new hubby are heading off on the tractor together you could even add a Just Married sign.

 If you’re getting ready in the same place as you’re holding your wedding, you may not need to book any wedding transport, but a golf buggy certainly makes for a cute wedding portrait and a fun way to wander the grounds of the reception for photos.
 Heather & Jay did just this at their wedding at Leeds Castle.

 In some cultures, it’s traditional for the groom to arrive on horseback.
-This is not for the faint hearted (and only for those who are able to ride), but it is a really striking way to arrive!
+This is not for the faint-hearted (and only for those who are able to ride), but it is a really striking way to arrive!
 I was lucky to photograph a wedding in Italy recently where the groom did just that.

 Pinterest always makes for wonderful inspiration, so have a browse and see what sparks your imagination.
 If you’re getting married outside and near water, you could consider arriving at your ceremony by boat!
-Either a James Bond style speedboat (like Eman & Colin did) or perhaps more romantically by rowboat.
+Either a James Bond-style speedboat (like Eman & Colin did) or perhaps more romantically by rowboat.
 A rowboat would make for the most wonderful photos and it’s definitely something I would love to see at a wedding of mine.

 Do you have a penchant for sports cars?
-Perhaps a two seater would be a cool way to speed away from your wedding (think Kate & William at the Royal Wedding when William drove them in the red sports car).
+Perhaps a two-seater would be a cool way to speed away from your wedding (think Kate & William at the Royal Wedding when William drove them in the red sports car).
 If you’re the sort of couple who likes a more rock’n’ roll approach, then why not choose a short dress and climb on the back of a motorbike or Vespa!
-If you’re really keen on the motorbike idea but want the longer dress, you could get a sidecar.
-I love the idea of travelling by tuktuk – perfect idea for travel-lovers, although not for those with a long journey.
+If you’re really keen on the motorbike idea but want the long dress, you could get a sidecar.
+I love the idea of travelling by tuk-tuk – perfect idea for travel-lovers, although not for those with a long journey.
 Travelling by motor rickshaw or pedicab would be such a fun way to arrive at your wedding!